An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Constant curvature

 \subsection{Structure connection of a superintegrable system}

-We now encode the information about a superintegrable system on a constant curvature manifold in a torsion-free affine connection and formulate the integrability conditions for the corresponding potential and the Killing tensors as flatness of this connection.
+We now encode the information about a superintegrable system on a constant curvature manifold in a torsion-free affine connection and express all relevant integrability conditions for abundant systems as the flatness of this connection.